 Farmers interest in the work was encouraging.
 Many were keen to discuss the irrigation and sowing date recommendations and they were interested in how they were made.
 Understandably doubts were expressed over making a change in established farming practices.
 Farmers were acutely aware of the financial risk of applying the recommendations at a whole field level and it was not surprising that many expressed an interest in testing the approach on sub-area of fields.
-However, the regional system of irrigation governance (IRRIGATION DISTRICT) does not allow this, therefore the farmers had to make all or no decisions.
-Due to these constraints no farmers changed their practice to follow the irrigation recommendations, although some farmers' plans coincided with the model-based advice given to them.
 Sugarcane farmers from Campeche are some of the highly enthusiastic group of farmers who have been highly engaged on feedback activities.
 The common functional feature which interested all these sugarcane regions is the NDVI access.
-Female farmers while interviewed did state that access to NDVI reduces the need for accessing the remote farms more frequently to monitor the crop's status and this also mitigates the safety issue which they face regularly.
-They also expressed a need for an NDVI time series of their fields for historical comparison on field performances between the seasons.
-However, some sugarcane farmers did have access issues where there was cloud cover.
-Rezatec is currently analysing the NDVI generated from SPOT data which are more frequently updated (provided by SIAP as part of the Mexican Ministry of Agriculture's collaborative agreement).
+Farmers interviewed expressed a need for an NDVI time series of their fields for historical comparison on field performances between the seasons.

-Further farmer interview is planned during Q4 2019 to assess the introduction of a new functional feature which estimates the average yield loss with respect to the age of the ratoon cycles.
-This request was initially raised by farmers of Cordoba region (one of the three Sugarcane regions) and need to be further investigated with the other 2 regions prior to development of this new objective during 2020.
+Further farmer interviews held and led to the new functional feature which estimates the average yield loss with respect to the age of the ratoon cycles.
+This request was initially raised by farmers of Cordoba region (one of the three Sugarcane regions) and as said above, has been implemented.